OzuYatamutsu/project-overengineer/README.md

 - When a job is initially created, a JSON Web Token (JWT) is issued by Vault, scoped to the individual job, with a 15 minute expiry time.
 This token serves as a bearer token for all future requests against the Status API while the job and token are active.
 - The Transformer API and Status API are the only two public-facing components; all other components accept internal traffic only, enforced by a separate private overlay network.
-- Internal encrypted traffic is protected via mTLS for service-to-service authentication, with a [Caddy](https://caddyserver.com/) sidecar forwarding terminated traffic to the service worker process.
+- (Post-phase 4) Internal encrypted traffic is protected via mTLS for service-to-service authentication, with a [Caddy](https://caddyserver.com/) sidecar forwarding terminated traffic to the service worker process.
-- Caddy's certificates are managed via the PKI functionality within an instance of [HashiCorp Vault](https://www.hashicorp.com/en/products/vault), allowing for automated rotation of mTLS certificates.
+- (Post-phase 4) Caddy's certificates are managed via the PKI functionality within an instance of [HashiCorp Vault](https://www.hashicorp.com/en/products/vault), allowing for automated rotation of mTLS certificates.

-Authentication will be implemented in Phase 2.

 ## Encryption